UofUEpiBio/ipsd/README.md

 ### Compilation

-IPSD is built with [Meson](https://mesonbuild.com), and thus can be built by following the formula you may be familiar with from building previous pieces of software written in Meson.
+IPSD is built with [Meson](https://mesonbuild.com), and thus can be built by following the formula you may be familiar with if you've ever built software built with Meson before.

 Before building, however, you must configure IPSD with the languages you want it to support, and point it towards the appropriate environments for